The following passage from William Shirer's Rise and Fall of the Third Reich made me think of FOX News and the obstinate lunacy of the American right.

 The second generation - the founder's progeny - is raised with some awareness of the family business, brought to work, taught the basics first hand from someone who knows how it's done.
 Perhaps they acquire, at least partially, the work ethic that lead to the creation of the business in the first place.
 Never the less, they live their adult lives in luxury.

-But the third generation, knowing nothing but luxury and indolence from birth, has no interest in how the family business actually works and is content to reap only the rewards, thereby squandering the fortune painstakingly accumulated by the previous two generations.
+But the third generation, knowing only luxury and indolence from birth, has no interest in how the family business actually works and is content to merely reap the rewards, thereby squandering the fortune painstakingly accumulated by the previous two generations.

 Anyway, just a thought.